firoagni/ai-development-tutorials/ai_solution_building_guide.md

 ```
 Also check [Spec-driven development](https://github.blog/ai-and-ml/generative-ai/spec-driven-development-with-ai-get-started-with-a-new-open-source-toolkit/): a superset of this approach that many developers swear by.

-#### 3. Compaction (a.k.a Context Summarization)
+#### 4. Compaction (a.k.a Context Summarization)

-As your context starts to fill up, pause your work and start over with a fresh context window.
+Even with careful management, the filling up of context window is inevitable.
+When that happens, pause your work and start over with a fresh context window.
 To do this, use a prompt like this:

 ```markdown
 Write everything we've accomplished to progress.md.
 Include: